INTRODUCTION

 Molly can read articles and books on psychiatry and mental wellness either from the local library or form the internet.
 Sites like http://www.bottomlinepublications.com (Bottomlinepublications.com, 2014)and http://www.livestrong.com (LIVINGSTRONG.COM, 2010).

-Part 5:Following the death of Molly:
+Part 5 Following the death of Molly:

-a How would you as an enrolled nurse support her husband through the initial grief and bereavement process?
+a How would you, as an enrolled nurse, support her husband through the initial grief and bereavement process?

 As a trained nurse, helping the grieving husband would primarily involve helping the person psychologically.
-There are several steps that one should follow like letting the husband the wife but the issue should not be forced, letting the husband cry out his grief and obtain relief thus, be accommodating if the husband gets angry or irritable and be helpful in such a situation, try and not bring up the matter of the wife’s death and try and engage the husband in activities that would keep him busy.
-However if the situation is goes out hand the nurse, in consultation with a doctor, can give medicines to relax to the husband.
-The nurse should also be observant about existing health problems of the husband that could be affected by the grieving.
+There are several steps that one should follow, like letting the husband be the wife.
+Still, the issue should not be forced, letting the husband cry out his grief and obtain relief thus, be accommodating if the husband gets angry or irritable and be helpful in such a situation, try not to bring up the matter of the wife’s death and try and engage the husband in activities that would keep him busy.

-1. Name one resource or support service you could recommend to this grieving spouse.
+- Name one resource or support service you could recommend to this grieving spouse.
 Again please include actual website addresses or community program names.

 CONCLUSION

 Molly’s condition was treatable and she could or a medical professional could help her treat her psychological problems.
 This would have helped her get on more easily with life and reduce the stress and strain of her life.
 She could have also learned to dress her wound and eliminate the need to regularly visit the doctor.
-Molly or Pat could have used the information available for both of the above from the local library or the internet or both.

-To get assignment help, please contact to our live chat adviser.
+To get assignment help, please get in touch with our live chat adviser. |